Immerse yourself in art at Tate Lates.

-Fancy a spot of culture before hitting the sesh?
-Tate Modern has the answer, with their monthly Tate Lates events providing a fun and free way to embrace art.
-Running on the last Friday of every month (except December), the after-hours events blend art, live music, talks, and bevs for a very different kind of night out – and the next one is coming up on April 26th.
+Fancy a Friday night with a difference?
+Rather than heading to drab house parties thrown by a distant acquaintance, pop down to Tate Modern on the last Friday of every month (except December) for their brilliant Tate Lates events, which offer you a fun and free way to embrace art.
+These popular after-hours events blend art, live music, films, workshops, and drinks for a very different kind of night out – and the first one since the start of the pandemic is coming up on August 27.

 It’s art, but not as you know it – whether you’re a seasoned gallery veteran looking for a laidback night, or a novice aiming to get more into art, Tate Lates has got you covered.

 Also published on Medium.